-Seth Becker ’14, who graduated with a double major in Art and Art History, is exhibiting in Landscape and Memory at Pamela Salisbury Gallery in Hudson, NY from October 9 to November 7, 2021.
-The exhibition features landscape paintings by contemporary artists and modern masters.
+Seth Becker ’14, who graduated with a double major in Art and Art History, exhibited in Landscape and Memory at Pamela Salisbury Gallery in Hudson, NY in 2021.
+The exhibition featured landscape paintings by contemporary artists and modern masters.

 For more information, check out Seth’s website.

 Heui Tae Yoon ’11 graduated with a major in Art and has an active career as a painter in both New York and his native Seoul, Korea where he currently lives with his family.
 His solo exhibition, Run!
-City Boy Run! at Baiksong Gallery features large-scale acrylic paintings where he casts his witty eye on contemporary culture.
+City Boy Run! was recently displayed at Baiksong Gallery.
+It featured large-scale acrylic paintings where he casts his witty eye on contemporary culture.rec

 For more information and to view the whole exhibit, check out Heui Tae Yoon’s website.

-Maggie Fischer Brown ’09 is exhibiting her work in a group show Little Things which will showcase art in different media from New Jersey-based artists.
-All of the art is under 16” in size.
+Maggie Fischer Brown ’09 recently exhibited her work in a group show Little Things which showcased art in different media from New Jersey-based artists.
+All of the art was under 16” in size.

 According to Maggie, her process begins with scavenging and gathering objects with interesting textures to create the foundations of paintings.
 Using items such as windowpane fixtures, cheesecloth, yarn, plaster, articles of clothing, and more as a canvas, Maggie paints compositions reflecting the organic forms of nature and landscape.

 Visit Maggie’s website to view more of her artwork and for more information.

 K Haskell ’05, a graduate of MMC’s Graphic Design program, showed their work during Gowanus Open Studios in 2021.